 My first day at university was a rather daunting one as expected, moving to a completely new environment knowing no-one was something I hadn’t experience before but the university really helped with the social side of this.
 Hosting two taster sessions before university started allowed me to find a friendship group with similar interests to me.

 Lessons were mixed between both sports science and sports coaching and physical education, so I was able to get an understanding of what it would be like if I was to do the other degree.
 In my second year everything got that bit more real and I decided it was important to not only to do well in my degree but at the same time gain some additional experience and skills to make myself stand out.
 Anglia Ruskin provided me with all the tools to do so.
 The employment bureau and mentors have helped me find jobs and work experience which are suited to my area of study.
 Thanks to Anglia Ruskin and its connections with the community I was able to get a placement at a local school which is helping me gain hands-on knowledge of what it would be like to be a PE teacher.
 Getting this placement will also benefit me in the next academic year.
 The head teacher of the school has allowed me to work with the students for my dissertation based on my good relationship with the school and members of staff.

 So looking to the future I’m planning to work at the school for an additional two years, this being my third year and if successful, again when I am doing my PGCE.
 I am looking to gain a wider range of coaching badges such as trampoline, rugby, basketball, netball just to broaden my skills and knowledge of the area.

-By Connor, BSc (Hons) Sport Coaching and Physical Education student
+BSc (Hons) Sport Coaching and Physical Education student